IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/jun/2018-06-23-simple-code-hystrix.md

 ## Simple Approach

 First thought is that Hystrix is just a poorly designed library.
 But surprisingly it's the opposite.
-If we read the [wiki](https://github.com/Netflix/Hystrix/wiki/How-To-Use), it appears that there is a `HystrixCommand` class that has a well-defined interface.
+After reading the [wiki](https://github.com/Netflix/Hystrix/wiki/How-To-Use) it appears that there is a `HystrixCommand` class that has a well-defined interface.

 Let's create a Hystrix command for our use case.